Many people are affected by sleep disorders.

 What is melatonin?

-It is produced by the pineal gland in the brain, but also in other areas such as the eyes, bone marrow and intestines ( 2 , 3 ).
+It is produced by the pineal gland in the brain, but also in other areas such as the eyes, bone marrow, and intestines ( 2 , 3 ).

-It's often referred to as the "sleep hormone" because high levels can help you fall asleep.
+It is often referred to as the "sleep hormone" because high levels can help you fall asleep.

 Melatonin is also a powerful antioxidant that can provide a variety of other benefits.